-While it has been well established by dermatologists that using a sunscreen is a must in our daily skin care routine, the question of how much and in what form remains.
-It is essential to protect our skin from sun damage by applying a lotion with SPF daily whether indoors or outdoors to avoid any form of skin cancer and also to prevent early ageing of our skin from UV rays.
-However, is it necessary to apply a separate sunscreen or can we get away with simply using a BB cream that has SPF?
+While dermatologists well established that using a sunscreen is a must in our daily skincare routine, the question of how much and in what form remains.
+It is necessary to protect our skin from sun damage by applying a lotion with SPF daily, whether indoors or outdoors.
+This action can avoid the formation of skin cancer and prevent the early aging of the skin from UV rays.
+However, is it necessary to apply a separate sunscreen or get away with merely using a BB cream with SPF?

 BB Creams are moisturizing creams with a base color that acts as s liquid foundation for day time everyday wear.
-The reason why BB creams tend to be thicker can be attributed the fact that they contain SPF in them.
+The reason why BB creams tend to be thicker can attribute to the fact that they contain SPF in them.
 The higher the SPF, the thicker the formula.
-Many people prefer using a BB cream only since nowadays many BB creams come with and SPF 30 or above, eliminating the need for a separate sunscreen.
+Many people prefer using a BB cream only since nowadays many BB creams come with an SPF 30 or above, eliminating the need for a separate sunscreen.

-The main aim of BB creams is to act as an all in one product which gives coverage while at the same time provides sun protection as well.
+The main aim of BB creams is to act as an all in one product that gives coverage while at the same time provides sun protection as well.

-The BB creams with less SPF will be lighter and less thick as compared to the one with SPF 50 for those who prefer lighter coverage.
+The BB creams with less SPF will be lighter and less thick compared to those with SPF 50 for those who prefer lighter coverage.

-Some women prefer to use separate sunscreen as a force of habit or perhaps an assurance that they are in fact well protected from sun damage.
-This is usually the second step after moisturizing and before applying makeup.
-Some BB creams don't provide the amount of SPF one would want to apply and therefore they opt to wear sunscreen separately and then apply a light coat of foundation to prevent any heavy coverage.
+Some women prefer to use separate sunscreen as a force of habit or perhaps an assurance that they are in fact, well protected from sun damage.
+It is usually the second step after moisturizing and before applying makeup.
+Some BB creams don't provide the amount of SPF one would want to apply, and therefore they opt to wear sunscreen separately and then use a light coat of foundation to prevent any heavy coverage.

-Both these sunblock offer SPF 50 which is good sun protection coverage.
+Both these sunblock offers SPF 50, which is proper sun protection coverage.

 BB Cream With or Without SPF?

-While it can work either way, it is more of a personal preference whether one wants to apply sunscreen and BB cream separately or apply a BB cream with an SPF.
-BB creams with an SPF are just as effective in protecting against UV rays as a normal sunscreen but one can choose to opt out of this due to the fact that an SPF BB cream gives a thicker coverage.
-Using one without an SPF is more likely to be lighter in texture and give a more natural and lighter look to the skin.
+While it can work, either way, it is more of a personal preference whether one wants to apply sunscreen and BB cream separately or apply a BB cream with an SPF.
+BB creams with an SPF are just as effective in protecting against UV rays as a regular sunscreen, but one can opt-out of this because an SPF BB cream gives a thicker coverage.
+Using one without an SPF is more likely to be lighter in texture and provide a more natural and brighter look to the skin.

 These BB creams are lighter on the skin and can be paired separately with a sunscreen mentioned above to give lighter coverage over your sunscreen.